lailahasnain/Expense_Tracker/README.md

 3) The amount the transcation that was used
 Record is kept for the future analysis of your budget

-HOW TO USE
-1) Download a zip file
-2) Extract a the files
-3) Open the index.html
-4) Click on the form tab and go

 TECHNOLOGY USED: